 According to Deputy Director of the e-Governance Academy, Hannes Astok, the 5th e-Governance Conference is a meeting place for all e-governance experts and enthusiasts over the world.
 “We are all in the different stages on our road but have the same goal to use digital technologies for our countries’ prosperity and people’s welfare.
 We invite governments, local authorities and businesses to take a closer look at future e-governance trends and to find inspiration from case studies to set brave goals and plan the next steps in their country,” said Hannes Astok.

 The two-day conference will feature more than 30 experts and leaders in the area of digital developments from EU, Africa, Canada, the Caribbean region, Eastern Partnership countries and Japan.
-The conference will be opened by President of Estonia Ms. Kersti Kaljulaid and the President of Rwanda and Chairman of the Smart Africa Initiative, Mr. Paul Kagame.
+The conference will be opened by President of Estonia Ms. Kersti Kaljulaid.

 The first day of the conference is dedicated to national examples of digital transformation and cross-border cooperation.
-In the keynote, Mr. Andrus Ansip, European Commission Vice-President and Ms. Amani Abou-Zeid, African Union Commissioner will speak about lessons learnt in cross-border cooperation within the European Union and African Union and also between the two unions.
+In the keynotes Mr. Andrus Ansip, European Commission Vice-President will speak about lessons learnt in cross-border cooperation within the European Union and Mr Ravi Shankar Chaturvedy will speak about how to build smart societies.
 The list of speakers includes also Ms. Paula Ingabire, Minister of ICT and Innovation of Rwanda, Mr. Lacina Kone, Smart Africa, Mr. Siim Sikkut, CIO of Estonia, one of Canada’s key e-Government drivers Ms. Shauneen Furlong, Prof Robert Kimmer, TalTech, Ms. Natalia Aristimuno Perez, European Commission, and other e-governance experts.